Skip to main content

 Trustelem is now ready to reply to applications sending requests to TrustelemConnect with the correct port and IP.

-• the port is defined in the Services tab
+• The port is defined in the Services tab

 setup5_ldap.png